|

 HERE ARE SOME BONUS TIPS

-• Some other ways your can decorate your apartment on a budget to make it feel like you own it is with window treatments.
-Drapes, curtains, blinds, and shades can help you add a pop of color and some personality with fabrics in your space.
+Some other ways you can decorate your apartment on a budget to make it feel like you own it are with window treatments.
+Drapery, like curtains, blinds, and shades, can help you add a pop of color and some personality with fabrics in your space.
 Fun fact, there are even some helpful renter-friendly tricks with hanging a curtain rod using 2 broom wall holders from Dollar Tree.

-• Throw pillows are one of my favorite ways to keep up with the trends, and the seasons and they are simply just an easy way to develop a cohesive color palette in a living space.
+Throw pillows and throw blankets are one of my favorite ways to keep up with the trends and the seasons, and they are simply just an easy way to develop a cohesive color palette in a living space.

-• Wall art is another way to incorporate your style and personality into your interiors.
+Wall art and decor are another way to incorporate your style and personality into your interiors.
 You don’t fear damaging the walls either.
 Depending on your lease, you may have the ability to use nails and screws for your artwork.
 Either way, you can also use handy command strips, putty, hooks, and other no-damage picture hangers.

-• Lighting essentials like floor lamps, table lamps, and any light fixture can help you brighten up the space and give the feeling of natural light.
+Statement lighting fixtures like floor lamps, table lamps, or any light fixture can help you brighten up the space and give the feeling of natural light.
 Especially if your apartment doesn’t have access to natural light.

-• Furniture can be a perfect solution for adding colorful accents to your apartment.
-Accent chairs, sofas, coffee tables, side tables, headboards, etc can be easily used to add a touch of style and assist in improving the layout of a room.
+Furniture can be a perfect solution for adding colorful accents to your apartment and balcony spaces if you have them.
+Especially dual-purpose furniture.
+Accent chairs, sofas, coffee tables, side tables, nightstands, ottomans, headboards, etc, can be easily used to add a touch of style and assist in improving the layout of a small room.

 All of these solutions are intended to help you decorate your home to reflect your personality, but still, help you get your deposit back when you move.
 If you are looking for more budget-friendly rental decorating solutions, check out the DIY High-End Home Decorating from The Dollar Store.